jgphilpott/sensors/README.md

 # Sensors

 If you haven't used Raspberry Pi's GPIO pins before, a good starting point is the [Pi Box 1](https://github.com/jgphilpott/sensors/blob/main/Intro/README.md) from [Monk Makes](https://github.com/monkmakes).
-If you already have some experience and are hungry for more, this repo contains links and documentation for a variety of Raspberry Pi sensors and accessories, see below.
+If you already have some experience and are hungry for more, this repo contains links, documentation and code for a variety of Raspberry Pi sensors and accessories, see below.

 ## Atmosphere